-- backup-my.cnf: Records the crucial configuration parameters that apply to the backup.
-These parameter values are used during a restore operation, so that the original values are used regardless of changes to your my.cnf file in the meantime. - meta/backup_create.xml: Lists the command line arguments and environment in which the backup was created. - meta/backup_content.xml: Essential metadata for the files and database definitions of the backup data. - server-my.cnf: Contains values of the backed-up server's global variables that are set to non-default values. - server-all.cnf: Contains values of all the global variables of the backed-up server.
+- meta/backup_create.xml: Lists the command line arguments and environment in which the backup was created. - meta/backup_content.xml: Essential metadata for the files and database definitions of the backup data. - backup-my.cnf: Records the crucial configuration parameters that apply to the backup.
+These configuration parameters are read by mysqlbackup during operations like apply-log to determine how the backup data is structured.
+These parameters are also checked during a restore operation for their compatibility with your target server's configuration. - server-my.cnf: Contains values of the backed-up server's global variables that are set to non-default values. - server-all.cnf: Contains values of all the global variables of the backed-up server.